Internet and Computer Acceptable Use Policy

 Including (but not limited to) Library Computers, Internet Use and WIFI

-Chapin Memorial Library provides materials and services to help residents, city staff and visitors obtain information to meet their educational, professional and personal needs.
+Chapin Memorial Library provides materials and services to help residents, city staff and visitors obtain information to meet their educational, professional, recreational and personal needs.
 Chapin Memorial Library provides public computers with Internet access and productivity software and wireless internet access as some tools to fulfill those needs.
 The Internet offers access to local, national and international sources of information.
 However, not all sources on the Internet provide accurate, complete or current information.
 Individuals must exercise judgment in evaluating information via the Internet and must assume personal responsibility for use of the Internet.
 More information may be found at www.onguardonline.gov.
-Internet Safety pamphlets are available upon request.

-The user is responsible for knowledge of all laws for which they may or may not be held in violation.
+The patron is responsible for knowledge of all laws for which they may or may not be held in violation.
 This includes, but is not limited to: